 Simulation Exercise (SE) and Specialized Domain Training Workshop (SDTW) are included in the Course curriculum.
 The general and common aim of these SE and SDTWs is to offer an opportunity to the participants to apply their knowledge and skills for formulating an integrated National Policy in synchronization with our National Purpose, Aims and Objectives and the Principles of Policy enshrined in the Constitution so as to promote, protect and further our National Interests.
 A greater emphasis is laid on Evidence Based Policy.
 Modality of conduct of SE and SDTWs is briefly explained in succeeding paragraphs.

 3. Study Tours

-a) Inland Study Tours (IST), and Foreign Study Tour (FST) are organic part of the Course Curriculum.
-Local Visit (LV) “Call on the CM/CS Punjab” may also be planned.
+- Inland Study Tours (IST), and Foreign Study Tour (FST) are organic part of the Course Curriculum.
+One Local Visit may also be planned.

 5. Current Issues Presentations (CrIPs)